martbetz/martbetz.github.io/_posts/2023-01-27-wheres-boggy.md

 When a website like this one goes bye-bye, it's never good news; mountains of irreplaceable information can instantly blink out of existence — _hopelessly lost forever; never to be seen again_ — and I definitely feared the worst!

-Fortunately — _and with great relief!_ — I tracked boggy down to [KironKlub](https://groups.io/g/KironKlub)where all the amazing work is still in high gear! where all the amazing work is still in high gear!
-While you'll now need to join the group to access all the goodies, membership is free and open to everyone. 😊
+Fortunately — _and with great relief!_ — I tracked boggy down to [KironKlub](https://groups.io/g/KironKlub) where all the amazing work is still in high gear!
+While you'll now need to register for access to all the goodies, membership is free and open to everyone. 😊